 I have definitely experienced my fair share of struggles while applying for medical school.
 Upon failing to receive an admission during the first cycle, I decided to take a gap year where I further improved my MCAT score and clinical experiences by working as a scribe and a medical office assistant and volunteering in hospice care.
 After evaluating how I can improve my portfolio, I applied as a re-applicant during the next cycle and fortunately, received multiple interviews and acceptances.
 My experiences have taught me that with determination, perseverance, and continuous self-reflection, one can truly achieve the goals they aspire towards.
 I received a lot of support from my advisors and mentors who served as an incredible resource throughout my journey in undergrad and beyond.
 I hope I can utilize my experiences to help you in your journey to medical school as well!

-Hi my name is Megan A. and I will be attending the Medical College of Georgia in July!
+Hi my name is Megan A. and I am a first year at the Medical College of Georgia!
 During college I have spent most of my time outside school working as an EMT for the past 3 years.
 I gained a lot of clinical experience through my time on the ambulance and it really confirmed my desire to pursue a career in the medical field!
 During undergrad I also led peer groups for freshman chemistry classes during which I provided support and encouragement to students in their first year of chemistry.
 I also tutored elementary students in a trailer park community and led a service organization for freshman students during college.
 These opportunities have allowed me to gain confidence and experience in mentoring other students and I hope to use the lessons that I learned in helping premed students achieve their goals!
 I had many doubts during my journey towards medical school and there were many times I wanted to quit.
 I am so glad that I didn’t and I hope I can provide the encouragement and support to help premeds believe in themselves and their dreams!
 I am truly looking forward to working with all of you!